jiang-meng/my-first-repo/README.md

-# my-first-repo
+# This is my first repo

- Some practice files
+ Some gift practice

+## Skills

+ I have the following python skils:
+  - numpy
+  - list and dict